rohan74/Glassdoor-Review-Analysis/README.md

 # Glassdoor-Review-Analysis

-- clean Zip contains clean data of Glassdoor reviews
+- raw zip file contains raw text reviews of employees from different companies scrapped from of Glassdoor reviews using python and Selenium.

-- raw zip file contains raw data file of Glassdoor reviews
+- Clean zip file contains clean text data